rafaelamaynanali-a11y/NANALI-RAFAELA-MAY-B.-BSIT-4M/README.md

-# NANALI-RAFAELA-MAY-B.-BSIT-4M
+# Rafaela May Nanali

-Repository for my Cloud Computing Activity 1
+## Course and Section
+BSIT - [4M]

+## Repository Description
+This repository contains my Activity 1 requirements for the Cloud Computing course, including basic GitHub and Markdown practice.